 REACH Georgia: Realizing Educational Achievement Can Happen – is a needs-based mentoring and scholarship program providing promising students the support to graduate from high school and achieve postsecondary success.

 Path2College 529: Georgia’s official college saving plan provides tax-exempt saving for college and allows residents to deduct up to $2,000 per year, per beneficiary on their state income taxes.

-Strategic Industries Workforce Development Grant (SIWDG): Providing assistance toward educational costs for certain high-demand certificate and diploma programs at eligible in-state public and private colleges and public technical colleges.
+HOPE Career Grant: Formerly known as the Strategic Industries Workforce Development Grant (SIWDG), this grant provides assistance toward educational costs for certain high-demand certificate and diploma programs at eligible in-state public and private colleges and public technical colleges.

 2016 – GAfutures.org, a free online resource helping students and their families with tools and information to plan for, apply to and pay for college, is launched.

 2012 - Five school systems (Bulloch County, Dodge County, Douglas County, Quitman County and Rabun County) begin participation in Realizing Educational Achievement Can Happen (REACH), the state’s first public-private, needs-based mentorship and scholarship program.

 2012 - Path2College 529 marketing team moves operations to offices in Tucker.

 2011 - The Zell Miller Scholarship is created, covering 100 percent of tuition for graduates with a 3.7 HOPE GPA and a qualifying SAT or ACT score.

 2007 – The HOPE GPA for all Georgia high school graduates is calculated for the first time by GSFC.